 10. Find lenders and get preapproved

 Getting an agreement in principle (AIP) for a mortgage helps you bargain from a position of strength when you are house hunting.
 Your bank or online are good places to start your search.
-Use Bankrate’s mortgage rates tool to find lenders offering the best rates.

 11. If at first you don’t succeed, try, try … the government?